Bulletproof Security or Wordfence: Which Security Plugin Is Better?

 Vulnerability detection

-Wordfence was mostly effective but Bulletproof Security didn’t even have this basic feature.
+Wordfence was mostly effective at detecting vulnerabilities but Bulletproof Security didn’t even have this basic feature.

 Wordfence correctly identified the out-of-date plugins as medium threats and the vulnerabilities as critical threats.
 Unfortunately, Wordfence also gave false positive errors for iThemes and Backupbuddy, demonstrating its tendency to occasionally generate false alerts.